lyds-jane/unit3/journal.md

 &rightarrow; Built-in functions like .capitalize

 ### Questions I have
-* What are we going to do with python?
+* How can you create a user interface to use and share code outside of online editors?

 ### Other
 I experimented with Python to make a random compliment generator.
 This taught me about the random function, as well as more uses for arrays.